ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 ~~~
 {: .source}

-> ## Attention
->
-> * For more information about data from different projects, you can visit ESMValTool [documentation](https://esmvaltool.readthedocs.io/en/latest/getting_started/inputdata.html).
-{: .callout}

-## Rootpaths to input data
-The ``rootpath`` specifies the directories where ESMValTool will look for input data.
 In this lesson, you work with data from [CMIP5](https://esgf-node.llnl.gov/projects/cmip5/).
 Add the root path of the folder where you downloaded the data during the [Setup](https://esmvalgroup.github.io/tutorial/setup.html).